Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Analytical decomposition

 \subsection{Illustration of \texorpdfstring{\cref{lem:ball}}{Lemma 1}}

 Now we give a proof of \cref{lem:ball} in the case of $2\times2$ correlation matrices to make the understanding of the general proof, given in \cref{app:lemma}, easier.
 This elaborates on~\cite[Lemma~1]{HQV+17} in which the same result is proven for the 1-norm.
-In fact we use the very same decomposition, but in a more explicit manner that allows us to interpret it in a refined way.
+In fact, we use the very same decomposition, but in a more explicit manner that allows us to interpret it in a refined way.
+The proof for the general case can be found in \cref{app:lemma}.

 We consider the $2\times2$ real matrix

 which we want to decompose as a convex combination of the deterministic strategies whose matrices read

 with $a_1,a_2,b_1,b_3$ being $\pm1$.
 Since $(a_1,a_2,b_1,b_2)$ and $(-a_1,-a_2,-b_1,-b_2)$ give the same matrix in \cref{eqn:ds22}, we fix $a_1=1$.
 Furthermore, noting that $(a_1,a_2,b_1,b_2)$ and $(a_1,a_2,-b_1,-b_2)$ give opposite matrices, we fix $b_1=1$ for now.
 We are then left with the four following matrices: